dilimax/dilimax/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Data Analyst and Machine Learning Enthusiast with a huge love for Python, Tableau, SQL, Excel and Data Visualization. </p>
+<p align="left">I am a Data Analyst and Machine Learning Engineer that specializes in using Python, Tableau, SQL, Excel for Data cleaning and Data Visualization. </p>

 - ✨ Student of life :)
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.